ondemandenv/odmd-contracts-base/.odmd/ONDEMANDENV_PLATFORM.md

 // identity example shown; generalize by replacing names accordingly this.identityApiBaseUrl = new OdmdCrossRefConsumer(this, 'identityApiBaseUrl', identityApi /* OdmdCrossRefProducer<OdmdEnverCdk> */);
 if (identityApi.children && identityApi.children[0]) {
-  this.identityApiBaseSchema = new OdmdCrossRefConsumer(this, 'identityApiBaseSchema', identityApi.children[0]);
+  this.identityApiSchemaUrl = new OdmdCrossRefConsumer(this, 'identityApiSchemaUrl', identityApi.children[0]);
 }

 // In consumer build/codegen: resolve the child and download the artifact (S3 path)